 For this simple cake you will need:

 - Sour Cream.
-The star of the recipe, sour cream is an intense moisture bomb to the cake batter.
+The star of the recipe.
+I have tried making chocolate cake without sour cream and trust me, it's not worth eating!
+Sour cream is an intense moisture bomb to the cake batter.
 It also provides a slight tang!
 Don't miss my sour cream pound cake recipe.

 - Dutch Process Cocoa Powder.
-I much prefer the taste and flavor you get from using Dutch Process Unsweetened Cocoa Powder.
+After years of testing chocolate dessert recipes I have found that I much prefer the taste and flavor you get from using Dutch Process Unsweetened Cocoa Powder.
 The acidity has been stripped so you end up with a smoother, richer chocolate flavor.
-I use Rodelle Dutch Process Cocoa Powder or Bensdorp Dutch Cocoa Powder.

 - Hot Coffee.
 Don't lose me here!
 The coffee does not make this cake taste like coffee; in fact, you would never know there is coffee in it.
 Coffee is like a secret ingredient.
 The Coffee enhances the chocolate flavor.
 You can use decaf coffee if you prefer.